vivek-vilvaraj/libcxlmi_old/README.md

 corresponding endpoint and respective payload information, must indicate the way the command will be issued: either directly (such as the case of a SLD) or through tunneling (such as the CXL-spec images below).
-For the library, this is done by passing a `struct cxlmi_tunnel_info` armed with the necesary information - otherwise, direct calls can simply pass NULL.
+For the library, this is done by passing a `struct cxlmi_tunnel_info` armed with the necessary information - otherwise, direct calls can simply pass NULL.

 When sent to an MLD, the provided command is tunneled by the FM-owned LD to